Earnscliffe

 Earnscliffe is a Victorian manor in Ottawa, Ontario, built in the Gothic Revival style.
 During the late 19th century, it was home to Canada's first Prime Minister, Sir John A. Macdonald.
 Since 1930, it has served as the residence of the British high commissioner to Canada.

 Location and heritage status

 The property overlooks the Ottawa River, just east of the Macdonald-Cartier Bridge.
 It is located to the northwest of Sussex Drive, across from the Lester B. Pearson Building.
+Earnscliffe sits on the grounds of the British High Commission office complex that opened in 2024.

 The house is a National Historic Site and the location of a plaque erected by the Historic Sites and Monuments Board of Canada.
 However, since it is a diplomatic residence, it is closed to visitors except for special public events, such as Doors Open Ottawa.
 It was designated as "Earnscliffe National Historic Site of Canada" on May 30, 1960.